C++98 OOP: Deep Dive into Classes and Objects

 6.1 Semantics of const Member Functions

-A const member function is a very strong semantic commitment provided by C++: this function will not modify the state of the object.
-It is declared by adding the const keyword after the function's parameter list:
+A const member function is a strong semantic promise provided by C++: this function will not modify the state of the object.
+We declare it by adding the const keyword after the function parameter list:

 class LED {